 On these websites, you can see all available English speaking jobs in Germany:

 - The Local.de

 - Berlin Top Jobs.com

-If you a native English speaker, you for sure have an advantage, but be aware that there are millions of foreigners come to Germany and search for English speaking job placement.
+If you are a native English speaker, you for sure have an advantage.
+However, be aware that there are millions of foreigners who come to Germany and search for English-speaking job placement.

-Offer is there, but it still not enough to cover all demand.
+The offer is there, but it is still not enough to cover all demand.
 Consequently, you compete with too many people.
 Just keep it in mind.